 Since arriving in Ubud, I have noticed how chaotic this place is.
-Amongst the movement and energy we seem less inclined to sit quietly, listen to our heart, or contemplate nature and the simplicity of being.
+Amongst the movement and energy, we seem less inclined to sit quietly, listen to our hearts, or contemplate nature and the simplicity of being.

 Offering ecstatic dance or a juicy “tantric experience” is easy here while not many seem to value the importance of sharing silence, even in togetherness.

 Silence on this island is becoming a rare utopia, often overlooked as a healing process beneficial to many.
 It is especially beneficial during times of stress and anxiety or when we just need some space.
 Joining a silent meditation retreat, even for only three days can be life-altering.

 What are the benefits of silence?

 It is true that silence heals, but that is just a byproduct.
 It is very much forgotten that silence is a portal or gateway to a more spacious and timeless dimension of ourselves.
 Through practice, we can learn tap into it freely and openly.
 Except when sitting in silent meditation retreats, we often forget its full value.

 Establishing our roots in the silent heart is essential if we want to create all of those beautiful sparks that this world needs.
 The amount of chaos we endure, due to our untrained minds, is becoming unsuitable for healthy living.
 We must pay attention.